 The tomato powder/paste ingredient is optional; it serves to thicken the chili a bit and adds a tomato flavor to the base.

-Flavor tip: Add some water to the un-rinsed blender used for chile puree and use this cover pork when you get to that step in the directions; this way you won't leave any chile flavor behind.
+Flavor tip: Add some water to the un-rinsed blender used for chile puree and use this to cover pork when you get to that step in the directions; this way you won't leave any chile flavor behind.

 To make this Paleo-friendly, use olive oil instead of lard/butter and use broth or water instead of beer.

-Cover dried chiles with hot water and soak for 15 min. to rehydrate.
+Cover Ancho and Guajillo Chiles with hot water and soak for 15 min. to rehydrate.
 Remove seeds (if desired) and stems.
 Puree in a blender with about 1/2 to 1/3 cup of the soaking liquid and set aside.
 Season pork with salt & pepper.
 Melt 1 Tbsp. lard/butter in a large pot over medium-high heat.
 Brown pork in batches and transfer to a large bowl.
 Melt another 1 Tbsp. lard/butter in same pot.
 Add chorizo and cook until just browned.
 Stir in reserved chile puree, onion, poblano and garlic.
 Cook until onions are soft, about 5 min.
 Add beer and spices and simmer for 5 min.
 Stir in browned pork then cover with water.
 Bring to a boil then reduce heat, cover and simmer until pork is very tender, about 3 hours.
 Stir occasionally; add additional water or beer as needed to keep meat covered.
 (Alternatively, transfer ingredients to a slow cooker just before adding water, then cover with water and cook on high 4 to 5 hours or low 7 to 8 hours.)